ansys/pychemkin/doc/source/user_guide.rst

 Introduction
 ------------

-PyChemkin inherits all Ansys Chemkin functionalities, providing Pythonic interfaces to Chemkin utilities and reactor models.
+PyChemkin inherits all Ansys Chemkin functionalities, providing pythonic interfaces to Chemkin utilities and reactor models.
 In addition, PyChemkin introduces a hierarchy of four key objects to enhance user experiences within the Python framework:

 - **Chemistry set:** A collection of utilities that handle chemistry and species properties.
 - **Mixture:** A basic element representing a gas mixture that can be manipulated and transformed.